Modeling the wall-slip in large eddy simulations with immersed boundaries: Introduction

 Modeling the smallest scales of the flow in Large Eddy Simulations (LES) may reduce the computational cost substantially.
-In wall-resolved LES (WRLES), the mesh in bulk regions of the flow is coarser than in DNS, but is refined to DNS resolution near walls.
-This way, the number of grid points scales as $\Rey^{13/7}$ \citep{choiGridpointRequirementsLarge2012}.
+In wall-resolved LES (WRLES), the mesh in bulk regions of the flow is coarser than in DNS, but it is refined to DNS resolution near walls.
+This way, the minimum number of grid points is estimated to scale as $\Rey^{13/7}$ \citep{choiGridpointRequirementsLarge2012}.
 Although an improvement compared to DNS, this scaling is still too costly for simulations of many practical problems \citep{maniPerspectiveStateAerospace2023}.
 For $\Rey>O(10^5)$, \citet{piomelliLargeEddySimulations2014} points out that more than $90\%$ of the grid points are required to resolve less than $10\%$ of the computational domain.
-In light of this, modeling the near wall flow, in so-called wall-modeled LES (WMLES) can further reduce the computational cost considerably. \citet{choiGridpointRequirementsLarge2012} estimate that number of grid points required in WMLES scales linearly with $\Rey$.
+In light of this, modeling the near wall flow, in so-called wall-modeled LES (WMLES) can further reduce the computational cost considerably. \citet{choiGridpointRequirementsLarge2012} estimate that the minimum number of grid points required in WMLES scales linearly with $\Rey$.
+While this estimated scaling is valid for zero pressure gradient turbulent boundary layers, and is thus a conservative estimate for relevant engineering and environmental flow configurations, it serves to illustrate the computational effectiveness of WMLES compared to DNS and WRLES.
 This makes it feasible to simulate flows at significantly higher $\Rey$ than DNS and WRLES (e.g. channel flow at $\Rey_\tau=2\times 10^7$ \citep{chungLargeeddySimulationWall2009}) and enables predictive simulations of many practical problems \citep{maniPerspectiveStateAerospace2023,lozano-duranPerformanceWallModeledBoundaryLayerConforming2022,gocLargeEddySimulation2021}.

 In configurations involving arbitrarily shaped and possibly moving geometries, there are additional challenges beyond turbulence resolution that must be overcome to accurately predict flow behavior.
 When the geometry does not align with Cartesian grids, body-fitted meshes are often used to resolve the geometry.
 However, the resulting curvilinear meshes are not guaranteed to be orthogonal and require complex solution algorithms that increase computational overhead considerably \citep{cristalloCombinedImmersedBoundary2006,verziccoImmersedBoundaryMethods2023}.
 Further, LES in these configurations may suffer from additional errors that arise from non-commutativity of filtering and differentiation operators on non-uniform body-conformal meshes \citep{vanellaEffectGridDiscontinuities2008,jordanLargeEddySimulationMethodology1999,ghosalBasicEquationsLarge1995}.
 In the case of moving geometry, body-fitted grids require remeshing between each time step which increases computational overhead even further \citep{verziccoImmersedBoundaryMethods2023}.